NEET PG Exam 2026: Date, Eligibility, Scorecard and Counselling Details

 • Take 2 to 3 full-length mock tests per week at the same time as your actual exam to train your mind and body for peak performance.

-• Analyze your performance immediately after each test to identify areas of improvement.
+• Analyse your performance immediately after each test to identify areas of improvement.

-• Categorize your mistakes into knowledge gaps, careless errors, and time management issues.
+• Categorise your mistakes into knowledge gaps, careless errors, and time management issues.

 • Address knowledge gaps by revisiting and studying the specific weak topics.